Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server and running into an [Android Virtual Device](http://developer.android.com/tools/devices/emulator.html), follow these steps:

-* Note that, as prerequisite, the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java)
+* Note that, as prerequisite, the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java)
 has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Download the `deploy.zip` file, which you can find in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-android/releases) of this project and extract the `Android_StockListDemo.apk` file.
+* Download the `deploy.zip` file, which you can find in the latest [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-android/releases) of this project for client version 1.x and extract the `Android_StockListDemo.apk` file.
 * Locate or install the [Android SDK](http://developer.android.com/sdk/index.html)
 * Install the `Android_StockListDemo.apk` in your emulator:
   * Execute the emulator (Android SDK/SDK Manager->Tools->Manage AVDs...->New then Start)